2023 Best Value Philosophy & Religious Studies Master's Degree Schools in the Middle Atlantic Region

 The average tuition and fees for an out-of-state graduate students at Cairn are $16,596 a year.

 A rank of #5 on this year’s list means Fordham University is a great value for philosophy and religious studies students working on their master’s degree.
-Located in the city of Bronx, Fordham U is a private not-for-profit school with a large student population.
+Located in the large city of Bronx, Fordham U is a private not-for-profit college with a large student population.

-Catholic University of America came in at #6 in this year’s edition of the Best Value Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
+Catholic University of America landed the #6 spot in the 2023 rankings for the best value master’s degree philosophy and religious studies programs.
 Located in the large city of Washington, CUA is a private not-for-profit college with a medium-sized student population.

 CUA graduate students pay an average of $51,630 in tuition and fees each year.

-George Washington University ranked #7 on this year’s Best Value Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.
+George Washington University came in at #7 in this year’s edition of the Best Value Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
 GWU is a very large private not-for-profit school located in the city of Washington.

-Out-of-state tuition fees for graduate students at GWU are $32,904 per year.
+The average tuition and fees for an out-of-state graduate students at GWU are $32,904 a year.

-As a testament to the quality of education it offers, GWU also is in the top 10% of our Best Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region ranking.
+In addition to its great value ranking, GWU is in the top 10% of all schools on our Best Philosophy & Religious Studies Master’s Degree Schools in the Middle Atlantic Region list.

 Read full report on Philosophy & Religious Studies at George Washington University